-We had some workers from a local nursery doing some planting in our yard.
-I put out a platter of this bread and a pitcher of cold milk.
-The oohs and aahs as they devoured the bread were so fun to hear.
+We had some workers from a local nursery doing some planting in our yard while I was testing this recipe.
+I put out a platter of sliced bread and a pitcher of cold milk.
+The oohs and aahs, as they devoured the bread, were prolific.
 They all declared this to be "the BEST banana bread" they had ever tried.
 Neighbors and friends who participated in the taste-testing had the same response!

-So, like the three bears in the Goldilocks story, you can definitely stop searching for that "perfect" banana bread recipe.
+So, like Goldilocks in The Three Bears story, you can definitely stop searching for that "perfect" banana bread recipe.
 It's here!
-Woohoo!
+Cheers!

 Café Tips for making this Perfect Banana Bread